All Episodes

 I was only four feet away.

-But um he said something to me.
+But he said something to me.

-But one of the things he said to me really makes reminds me of why he does what he does.
+But one of the things he said to me really reminds me of why he does what he does.

-And he said, You know, Selena, did you see nobody ran out of there?
+And he said, you know, Selena, did you see nobody ran out of there?

-Meaning the rally, nobody was there was no panic.
+Nobody was, there was no panic.

 It could have gone many other ways.

-There could have been a sa stampede.
+There could have been a stampede.

-They're good at there could have been chaos.
+There could have been chaos.

 And he said, those are my people.

-And um by the way, you know how I know this is true?
+By the way, you know how I know this is true?

-It was either an hour or 90 minutes after the incident, I was able to get him on the phone.
+It was either an hour or 90 minutes after the incident I was able to get him on the phone.

-I've been tipped off by somebody that was there.
+I had been tipped off by somebody that was there.

 Is he okay?

-When I got him on the phone, he said, Did you notice nobody ever left?
+When I got him on the phone, he said, did you notice nobody ever left?

 They all stayed.